Highlights from AIMNATCON 2021

 Differentiation – What makes you stand out from the crowd as different from everyone else?

-Success in business is the interception of 3 things:
+Success in business is the intersection of 3 things:

 - What you love